 Note: Network setup requires that the receiver be connected to your TV via HDMI for display of the on-screen menu.
 The receiver's network setup cannot be accessed through its front-panel display.

-Online Music Services: The Yamaha RX-V6A offers access to Internet Radio through built-in Airable by TuneIn; your Spotify account through Spotify Connect on your Apple iOS or Android device; and your Pandora, TIDAL, Amazon, SiriusXM, Qobuz, Napster, or Deezer music account through Yamaha's MusicCast Controller app.
+Online Music Services: The Yamaha RX-V6A offers access to Internet Radio through built-in Airable by TuneIn; your Spotify account through Spotify Connect on your Apple iOS or Android device; and your Pandora, TIDAL, Amazon HD, SiriusXM, Qobuz, Napster, or Deezer music account through Yamaha's MusicCast Controller app.

 - Airable by TuneIn: You can listen to Internet radio stations using Airable by TuneIn.
 Search worldwide internet radio content by Genre, Language, Location, Quality, Popularity, or do a keyword search.

 - Spotify Connect: Anyone with a Spotify account (whether free or premium) can enjoy the wireless freedom of streaming the Spotify app (for Apple iOS or Android) to the MusicCast-enabled device.
 All files on Spotify can stream up to 320kbps, which is MP3 quality.

 - Pandora: Pandora is accessible through the Yamaha MusicCast Controller app for Apple iOS & Android.
 Pandora is personalized radio that plays music and comedy you'll love.
 Just start with the name of one of your favorite artists, songs, comedians or composers and Pandora will create a custom station that plays similar tracks.
 You can also rate (thumbs up/thumbs down) songs as they play, and Pandora will adapt stations to your feedback.
 You can even bookmark stations and easily switch between favorites.